tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ## Why should you use Docker?

-When publishing an academic paper, for **reproducibility verification** reasons, you are usually required to provide the code and data from which you have obtained your results.
-In many situations, the results may work on your computer but once they are sent to someone else, they are no longer reproducible.
-The reasons behind this can be many (e.g. different software versions, different operating systems...).
+When publishing an academic paper, for **reproducibility verification** reasons, you are usually required to provide the code and data you have obtained your results.
+The results may work on your computer, but once the code is sent to someone else, it no longer reproduces the analysis results.
+The reasons behind this can be many (e.g., different software versions, different operating systems).
 In other cases, there might indeed be an issue.
-Reporting back the exact issue so that it can be fixed can be somewhat complicated, especially if the reviser and author do not work with a common environment.
+Reporting back the exact problem so that it can be fixed can be somewhat complicated, especially if the reviser and author do not work with a common environment.

-Because [Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/) encapsulates everything that is needed for a project (e.g. Python, R, ...) and isolates it into containers (i.e., abstracting it from the host operating system), all of the above mentioned issues are solved.
-In a nutshell, with Docker, you don't even need to have the program or the same version in which the project works installed to run the workflow.
-Thus, the “but-it-works-on-my-machine” argument is now either "it works in any machine or it doesn't".
+Because [Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/) encapsulates everything that is needed for a project (e.g., Python, R, ...) and isolates it into containers (i.e., abstracting it from the host operating system), all of the issues mentioned above are solved.
+With Docker, you don't even need to have the program or the same version in which the project works installed to run the workflow.
+Thus, the “but-it-works-on-my-machine” argument is now either "it works in any machine, or it doesn't."
 Great, right?

 {{% tip %}}
-Still haven't dowloaded Docker?
+Still haven't downloaded Docker?
 Check our [building block](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/) on how to get Docker up and running.
 {{% /tip %}}

 ## Docker basics

 ### Dockerfiles
-The `dockerfile` is a text file (no file extension!), containing the code that will be executed to produce a new Docker image, where the container will be run.
+The `dockerfile` is a text file (no file extension!) containing the code that will be executed to produce a new Docker image, where the container will be run.
 The basic structure of a `dockerfile` is the following:

 ```dockerfile
 FROM "base image:version"